Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 humans suck
-animal intelligence experiment: if human parents-to-be(or-not) exclusively limit themselves to simple tasks {sleeping,crawling,drinking through straws}; will the baby find it easier to learn these tasks? animal communication like nārada to prahlāda, butt kiss (if you'ren't hercules, nor xena(phobic)) william james sidis just targeted math (equational papers; all other subject(ive)s are english++ c̄out cryptic), and his namesake was an insider (pr stunt), and no repetitious scientific rigour (repeatable experiments = reproducible builds + --quine = floss) plants can see; they have many eyes (yoga), and exceptional memory (ring theory, pottery records,..) laugh-cry, and cry-laugh, superpositionally quantum (weeping angels, the silence,..) illusions; yanny or laurel type inhabitance in order of importance; 0, 1 (synth; earl græy), 2, 3,.. `(where 0 is not exclusively incomputability theory, but inclusively complexity theory)` #sunya
+animal intelligence experiment: if human parents-to-be(or-not) exclusively limit themselves to simple tasks {sleeping,crawling,drinking through straws}; will the baby find it easier to learn these tasks? animal communication like nārada to prahlāda, butt kiss (if you'ren't hercules, nor xena(phobic)) william james sidis just targeted math (equational papers; all other subject(ive)s are english++ c̄out cryptic), and his namesake was an insider (pr stunt), and no repetitious scientific rigour (repeatable experiments = reproducible builds + --quine = floss) plants can see; they have many eyes (yoga), and exceptional memory (ring theory, pottery records of echolocation,..) laugh-cry, and cry-laugh, superpositionally quantum (weeping angels, the silence,..) illusions; yanny or laurel type inhabitance in order of importance; 0, 1 (synth; earl græy), 2, 3,.. `(where 0 is not exclusively incomputability theory, but inclusively complexity theory)` #sunya
 `(iff a a)`, where a, for an andation, is a selfie-proving conjuction of the premises; like a quine of quines #injectability